 How?
 Let’s say you start paying personal bills, like mortgages or car payments, using a business bank account or credit card.
 This would indicate that you and the company are one and the same.
 Or, maybe you never properly established the business as a legal entity in the first place, which is also a common tip-off.

 A Member Uses the LLC to Commit Fraud

-The second step involves wrongful actions committed by an owner of the LLC.
-If you’ve borrowed heavily to the point where your company has no chance to pay back the money, or if your business is simply losing money beyond its means to recoup, the court can decide to continue pursuing piercing your corporate veil.
-Basically, any acts that show the court that an LLC’s ownership doesn’t care whether they can pay their invoices will endanger the company’s corporate veil.
+The second step involves wrongful actions committed by an LLC owner.
+For example, your company may have borrowed heavily and has no chance to pay back the money, or it’s simply losing money beyond its means to recoup.
+Even if they’re not intentionally malicious, any acts that show the court that an LLC’s ownership doesn’t care whether they can pay their invoices will endanger the company’s corporate veil.